-Torrence and Allied Families
+Torrence And Allied Families

 Brothers Hugh and Albert Torance, Irish immigrants who made their way down the Great Wagon Road to Rowan County, spelled their surname with only one “R”.
 While Albert stayed in Rowan, Hugh traveled slightly further southwest and settled in Huntersville at the site of the historic Hugh Torance House and Store.